IzzulGod/Sorachio-360M-Chat/README.md

 - Copyright by HuggingFaceTB
 - Licensed under Apache License 2.0

-Modifications, fine-tuning, and publication of Sorachio performed by Izzul God.
+Modifications, fine-tuning, and publication of Sorachio performed by IzzulGod.